jorendorff/talks/algebraic-data-types/adts.md

     But note that the value returned by step 2, and passed to step 3, is this `RoughTime` thing.
     So this factoring is only possible
-    because we can define the `RoughTime` type with minimal effort.
+    because we can define the `RoughTime` type concisely.
     Try to do that in Java,
     and you're gonna have a rough time.

-        ADTs = easy types
+        ADTs = easy types = better code

     **Algebraic data types make it easy
     to spell out the domain and range of functions,**